-(d) Nothing in Section 8.6 Fixed-term Multi-Year Appointments is intended to prevent the Board from applying disciplinary action in accordance with Article 16 Disciplinary Action and Job Abandonment at any time during a fixed-term MYA.

-(e) Nothing in Section 8.6 Fixed-term Multi-Year Appointments is intended to diminish the faculty member's rights to notice of non-reappointment as specified in Article 12 Non-Reappointment.

-(f) Faculty members on MYAs funded through contracts and grants may have their appointments curtailed should funding become unavailable in the contract or grant from which the faculty member's salary is funded.
+- (d) Nothing in Section 8.6 Fixed-term Multi-Year Appointments is intended to prevent the Board from applying disciplinary action in accordance with Article 16 Disciplinary Action and Job Abandonment at any time during a fixed-term MYA. - (e) Nothing in Section 8.6 Fixed-term Multi-Year Appointments is intended to diminish the faculty member's rights to notice of non-reappointment as specified in Article 12 Non-Reappointment. - (f) Faculty members on MYAs funded through contracts and grants may have their appointments curtailed should funding become unavailable in the contract or grant from which the faculty member's salary is funded.
 The early curtailment shall be effective on the same date that the funding ceases on the contract or grant.
-In instances where contract and grant funding becomes available again, discretion will be given to the principal investigator or other administrator with authority over the new funding source to reinstate the faculty member with the same rank and MYA that he or she held prior to the early curtailment.
-However, in instances where funding becomes available again and the faculty member is referenced by name and title in the proposal budget of the new/renewed contract or grant and the title is one that normally carries an MYA, the faculty member will always be granted an MYA in that rank, regardless of the time interval since the curtailment of the previous MYA.

-(g) An MYA shall be granted to a faculty member at the time of initial appointment to a classification that carries an MYA.
+In cases where the granting agency reduces or redirects funding, early curtailment of the MYA shall not occur prior to the date funding is reduced or redirected.
+Early curtailment of the MYA shall be effective only after decisions have been made for accommodating the contract or grant changes.
+In instances where curtailed funding becomes available again and is not otherwise redirected, the faculty member shall be reinstated at the same position classification she or he held at the time of the curtailment, as long as no more than one year has elapsed since the curtailment of the faculty member's previous MYA. - (g) When an early curtailment of an MYA is due to funding changes by a granting agency, the University may provide "bridge" funding from an alternative source for a specified amount of time.
+Any such agreement between the University and the faculty member shall be in writing and shall not grant rights to continued funding from the alternative source beyond the specified amount of time - (h) An MYA shall be granted to a faculty member at the time of initial appointment to a classification that carries an MYA. - (i) Reclassification from current to new job classifications as shown in Tables 1-3 of "Specialized (Non-Tenure-Track)

-(h) Reclassification from current to new job classifications as shown in Tables 1-3 of "Specialized (Non-Tenure-Track) Faculty Reclassification Process, Attachment C" shall be based upon a review of current specialized faculty members' disciplinary vitae and the three most recent annual evaluations.
+Faculty Reclassification Process, Attachment C" shall be based upon a review of current specialized faculty members' disciplinary vitae and the three most recent annual evaluations.

-(i) Reclassifications shall normally be lateral, and will not imply any change in salary.
+- (j) Reclassifications shall normally be lateral, and will not imply any change in salary.
 If a reclassification results in placement of the faculty member into a lower rank, the time counted toward promotion shall begin at the time that the faculty member is reclassified.
 In the case of a lateral reclassification, time in the previous rank shall count towards promotion.
-In no case will a faculty member be reclassified to a higher rank without going through a promotion process as specified in Article 14 and Appendix J.

-(j) A faculty member may reject the reclassification decision and thereby remain in her or his current job classification but without opportunity for promotion or an MYA, notwithstanding any other provisions of the CBA.
+In no case will a faculty member be reclassified to a higher rank without going through a promotion process as specified in Article 14 and Appendix J. - (k) A faculty member may reject the reclassification decision and thereby remain in her or his current job classification but without opportunity for promotion or an MYA, notwithstanding any other provisions of the CBA.
 Such faculty members may request to be considered for reclassification to a Specialized Faculty position at a later date.
-Granting such consideration shall be a discretionary matter for the Board, but if such consideration is given, the rules of Section 8.6(a)-(i) shall apply.

-(k) Attachments C (Reclassification Process), D (Faculty Title Change Action), and E (Revised and New Classification Specifications) of the "Specialized (Non-Tenure-Track) Faculty Reclassification Process" MOA are intended to supplement this Section 8.6 Fixed-term Multi-Year Appointments.
+Granting such consideration shall be a discretionary matter for the Board, but if such consideration is given, the rules of Section 8.6(a)-(i) shall apply. - (l) Attachments C (Reclassification Process), D (Faculty Title Change Action), and E (Revised and New Classification Specifications) of the "Specialized (Non-Tenure-Track) Faculty Reclassification Process" MOA are intended to supplement this Section 8.6 Fixed-term Multi-Year Appointments.